-- The Total Plan is more comprehensive because it covers your washing machine and dryer, as well as your air conditioning.
+- The Total Plan is more comprehensive because it covers your washing machine, dryer, and air conditioning.

-For Florida residents, they should purchase the Total Plan because it covers air conditioners, a must for residents where every day it seems to get hotter and dryer.
+Florida residents should purchase the Total Plan because it covers air conditioners, a must for residents where every day it seems to get hotter and dryer.

 How Much Does CHW cost?